Eden Rock, St Barths: Facilities

 Eden Rock contains 32 rooms and suites and 2 villas.
 The original rooms are described as being "stuffed with antiques, family heirlooms, silver fixtures, steamer trunks, four-poster beds and watercolours of local scenes".
 The beach houses contain one to three bedrooms.
 The Howard Hughes Suite is above the main building on the rock, and features hardwood floors, three verandahs offering 360-degree panoramas, and two bathrooms uniquely clad in welded copper.
 The Rockstar Suite opened in 2010, described as being a "1486 sqm stunner with four master suites, a screening room, a fully-equipped recording studio, a pool table, a private pool, and a dedicated butler," costing $130,000 for a week's stay.
 The Villa Nina features two bedrooms, and its own pool and art gallery.

 The resort is served by two restaurants, "The On The Rocks" and "The Sand Bar", headed by chef Jean-Georges Vongerichten.

+Accolades

+Eden Roc, St Barths has received the following industry awards: